 - Legionnaire ZIEGLER (from Austria)

-UPDATE April 2019: Two of the badly wounded legionnaires died later.
-Their identity is unknown, however.
+Two of these badly wounded legionnaires died later.
+Their identities are unknown, however.

 - Adjudant Jean-Louis DUBOST

-There could be two reasons.
-Six years later, another air accident killing legionnaires occurred in Djibouti: 1982 Mont Garbi Accident.
-This is a well-known event, fully covered by the media, commemorated annually.
-The second reason could be a hidden background with a potential trace of Somali insurgents.
-Who knows…
+There may be a reason for this.
+Six years later, another air accident killing legionnaires occurred in Djibouti: the 1982 Mont Garbi Accident.
+This is a well-known incident, fully covered by the media and commemorated annually.
+It may have overshadowed the 1976 crash.

-In any case, these two air accidents + the 2016 Avalanche accident in the Alps have remained the deadliest incidents for the Foreign Legion which occurred since the end of the Algerian conflict in 1962.
+In any case, these two air accidents remain the Foreign Legion’s deadliest events to have occurred since the end of the Algerian conflict in 1962.

 ———